-After a bit of trial and error, I finally came up with what I consider to be the perfect (for my liking) recipe.
+After a bit of trial and error, I finally came up with what I consider to be a good (for my liking) recipe.
 The consistency and the scent are the same as a Dove body wash, but there are fewer bubbles.

 - 2 (4.4oz) bars of dove soap (Make sure it says beauty bar, pictured above.
 It may not turn out the same with another soap).

 Remove from heat and let it sit uncovered in the pot.
 Set timer for two hours.
-Once the timer goes off, stir once, then bottle it up into your containers using a funnel.
+Once the timer goes off, stir once, then bottle it up into a squeezable container using a funnel.

 Here’s a picture of how thick the consistency of the DIY body wash is!
-Pretty close to the store-bought Dove body wash, right?
+Pretty close to the “real thing!”

 In total, this makes about 28 ounces, which is 4 ounces more than a typical bottle of Dove Body Wash.

 And now, it’s time for the true test, the cost breakdown:

 - 4-pack of Dove bars (Used 1/2 package, so this cost is for two bars): $2.50